RashidAljohani/localhost/_posts/2023-07-24-extend-event-processing-to-the-edge-computing.md

 * 16GB of RAM
 * 120GB Storage

-You can refer to the office guide for the deployment: [Installing OpenShift on a single node ](https://docs.openshift.com/container-platform/4.13/installing/installing_sno/install-sno-installing-sno.html)
+You can refer to the official guide for the deployment: [Installing OpenShift on a single node ](https://docs.openshift.com/container-platform/4.13/installing/installing_sno/install-sno-installing-sno.html)

 > In my case, I used AWS EC2 (m6i.2xlarge), EBS and EFS.